jdstrongpdx/snippets/asp.net/testing.md

 4. Keep your tests focused: A common misconception is that tests are meant to cover code written by others.
 Ordinarily, your tests should cover only your code.
 For example, if you're using an open-source graphics library in your project, you don't need to test that library.
 5. Choose the right granularity: For example, if you're performing unit testing, an individual test shouldn't combine or test multiple functions or methods.
 Test each function separately and later write integration tests that verify that multiple components interact properly.

+## Functional Test Types
+1. Smoke Tests - Most basic functionality to test before moving further - Check that the website loads and returns a 200
+2. Unit Tests - Low level tests that ensure each method works correctly
+3. Integration Tests - Different components work together - database, endpoints, etc...
+4. Regression Tests - Run after code changes to ensure changes did not break anything and pass all tests/build
+5. UI Tests - Check that the actions the user takes to perform a task produce the correct results
+6. Usability Tests - Performed by a person checking the usability characteristics of the software
+7. User Acceptance Tests - Performed by real end users to verify the desired behaviors are correctly developed

 ## Test Commands
 ``` c#
 // build a configuration with testing